emelia.io alternatives

 Best for: Pay-per-found US cold-email addresses

-vs Enrow: both meters bill on results, but Findymail is plainly pricier per valid email at matched volume — about $0.049 against Enrow's $0.017 at 1,000, roughly 2.9x, with the gap closing only up near 100,000/month.
-What also differs is what comes back: Enrow returns EU direct dials with the compliance file behind them, delivers catch-alls instead of parking them, and fills a whole CRM record off a LinkedIn profile in one click.
-Its $17 entry plan also starts below Findymail's $49 floor.
+vs Enrow: both meters bill on results, but Findymail is pricier per valid email at matched volume and its $17-below-$49 entry gap holds.
+Enrow returns EU direct dials with the compliance file behind them, delivers catch-alls instead of parking them, and fills a whole CRM record off a LinkedIn profile in one click.

 The European compliance hawk's choice.